dbisdorf/cortex-discord/README.md

 ## Hosting

-If you want to host an instance of this bot, install the Python code wherever you like.
+If you want to host an instance of this bot, start by setting up a new bot through the Discord developer's portal.
+Then install the CortexPal Python code wherever you like.
 When you execute it, the code will look for a cortexpal.ini file in the current working directory.
 The contents of this file should look like this:

 ```
 [logging]